How will company directors be affected?

 From 1 October 2008 every company, whether private or public, will have to have at least one director who is a living individual.
 Therefore a company can no longer be the sole director of another.
 Companies that use corporate directors will have to consider whether extra directors will need to be appointed.

-The Government intends to provide a grace period until October 2010 for any company which did not have at least one director who was a natural person when the Act received Royal Assent on 8 November 2006.
+There is a grace period until 1 October 2010 for any company which did not have at least one director who was a natural person and was complying with the 1985 Act requirements as to the number of directors on 8 November 2006 (when the Act received Royal Assent).

 Home addresses – protection from disclosure

 Sadly the protection is not retrospective.
-However, draft regulations have been published clarifying the circumstances in which it will be possible to apply to remove the usual residential addresses of some directors and shareholders (broadly those at serious risk of violence or intimidation) from historic company records from 2003 onwards (when Companies House began holding records electronically rather than on microfiche).
+However, draft regulations have been published, that are intended to apply when the new protection provisions come into force, clarifying the circumstances in which it will be possible to apply to remove the usual residential addresses of some directors and shareholders (broadly those at serious risk of violence or intimidation) from historic company records from 2003 onwards (when Companies House began holding records electronically rather than on microfiche).

 Fears have been voiced that unscrupulous directors will be able to hide behind service addresses, thus facilitating the operation of phoenix company scams, where new companies are formed from the remnants of failed companies, to the detriment of creditors.

 The Companies Act 2006 received Royal Assent on 8 November 2006 and is being introduced via a staggered timetable.
 Some provisions were introduced in January and April 2007.
 A substantial part, including some of the more controversial provisions relating to directors’ duties and the new shareholders’ derivative action, went live on 1 October 2007.
 The remainder was expected to be phased in on 6 April and 1 October 2008.
 Whilst some provisions will still come into force on those dates, full implementation will not now occur until 1 October 2009.
 BERR (formerly DTI) has published a revised table of commencement dates taking into account the delays.

 Link to more briefings on the Act